KonradHambuch/CWC-registry/README.md

 SWCs should be concerned with weaknesses that can be identified within the code of a smart contract, typically Solidity.
 Weaknesses in 'smart contract adjacent' code should not be included.
 For example, the [gas siphoning attack](https://github.com/SmartContractSecurity/SWC-registry/pull/140) occurs in wallet code, and should be protected against in wallet code.

-## Contact

-This repository is maintained by the team behind [MythX](https://mythx.io).

-Please join the #swc-registry channel on the [MythX Discord](https://discord.gg/qcNvR2r) for discussions.